ajhatt/drawboard/README.md

 ## Architecture

-The application simple UWP application.
+The application is a simple UWP application.

 The root view is `App`.